processone/docs.ejabberd.im/content/tutorials/muc-vcard.md

----
-title: Setting vCards / Avatars for MUC rooms
+# Setting vCards / Avatars for MUC rooms
----

 ejabberd supports the ability to set vCard for MUC rooms.
 One of the most common use case is to be able to define an avatar for your own MUC room.

-# How does it work?
+## How does it work?

 To be allowed to set vCard for a given room, you need to be owner of that room.